-The following description of our capital stock, certain provisions of Maryland law and certain provisions of our charter and bylaws, which will be in effect upon commencement of this offering, are summaries and are qualified by reference to Maryland law and our charter and bylaws, copies of which are filed as exhibits to the offering statement of which this offering circular is a part.
+The following description of our capital stock, certain provisions of Maryland law and certain provisions of our charter and bylaws are summaries and are qualified by reference to Maryland law and our charter and bylaws, copies of which are filed as exhibits to the offering statement of which this offering circular is a part.
 See "Additional Information."
 References in this section to "we," "our," "us" and "our company" refer to 1st stREIT Office Inc.

 We were incorporated in Maryland as a corporation on November 9, 2016.
 Our charter authorizes us to issue: (i) 900,000,000 shares of common stock, \$0.01 par value per share and (ii) 100,000,000 shares of preferred stock.
 We may increase the number of shares of common or preferred stock without stockholder consent.
 At this time, we have not issued any preferred stock.
-As of the date of this offering circular, we have issued 100 shares of common stock to our Sponsor.
+From inception through September 30, 2023, we have issued 7,500 shares of common stock to our Original Sponsor and 2,084,116 shares of common stock through our Regulation A offering, of which 1,890,510 are outstanding.